 - Attorney Steve Ockerman is a Board-Certified Specialist in Family Law in North Carolina

 Contact us today to talk about we can support you in any arbitration and mediation matters.

-Are mediation and arbitration agreements enforceable?
+Are mediation agreements enforceable?

 As long as all parties sign your agreement, it’s enforceable.
 Typically, however, though, any judgments based on mediation or arbitration are entered as part of a divorce or child custody agreement, and filed with the court.
 In this way, they’re as enforceable as any other court order.
 In certain cases, you may be eligible to modify a Charlotte court order if your circumstances have significantly changed.
 Our attorneys can provide more details if you have questions.

-Professional Charlotte divorce mediation and arbitration lawyers
+Professional Charlotte divorce mediation lawyers

 Alternative dispute resolution can be a more efficient way to resolve differences and move on more quickly with divorce or child custody situations.
-If you think mediation or arbitration may be the right solution for you, talk to the knowledgeable family law attorneys at Epperson Law Group, PLLC.
+If you think mediation may be the right solution for you, talk to the knowledgeable family law attorneys at Epperson Law Group, PLLC.
 We can help guide and prepare you for the process.
 You’ll find our offices right off Exit 57 from I-485.
 To reserve a consultation with one of our lawyers in Charlotte, Boone, or Weddington, please call 704-321-0031 or fill out our contact form.